-The Graduate School requires that full GAs register for GRAD 601 [5] units and half RAs register for GRAD 600 [3] units.
-These courses are non-credit and do not count toward the 60 credits required for completion of the M.F.A.
-See Graduate Assistants in this Handbook, pp 7, or the UMBC Graduate School website for details.
+Graduate Assistants have the option to register for GRAD 601 [5] units and half RAs register for GRAD 600 [3] units.
+These courses are non-credit and do not count toward the 60 credits required for completion of the M.F.A., but may help GAs maintain full time status.
+See Graduate Assistants in this Handbook, pp 11, or the UMBC Graduate School website for details.

-Students, advisors and faculty proposing or adding independent study, non-IMDA courses or credit exchange should read the Policy and Procedures on page 30 of this document.
+Students, advisors and faculty proposing or adding independent study, non-IMDA courses or credit exchange should read the Independent Study Protocol on page 33 of this document.